 King says that the Andago gives the patient the freedom to learn how to use their body without needing another person to hold them upright, something he’s witnessed with Mohammed.
 “This just follows his gait; it moves forward with him as he moves,” he says.
 “We can drive it for him, but he can be the driver of his walking and we can help his feet figure out what to do underneath him.”

-Not only does the Andago benefit patients, but it also makes a difference for their physical therapists, who no longer have to use their own bodies to support and maneuver patients.
+Not only does the Andago benefit patients, but it also makes a difference for their occupational therapists, who no longer have to use their own bodies to support and maneuver patients.
 “The impact of the Andago for a therapist is largely bodily health and safety,” King says.
 “The Andago takes away a lot of what we actually have to do to support them in space.”

 Linos says that since the Rehabilitation Program, which serves about 300 children per day, began using the Andagos, they have been in high demand.
 Both are in operation from Monday through Saturday, and she estimates that they are in use about 80 percent of every day.